dhammon/AttacksAndCountermeasures/textbook/05-OperatingSystemSecurity.md

 >![[../images/05/win_activity_bypass_tested2.png|Testing Bypassed Defender|600]]
 >Defender did not block the use of `Invoke-Mimikatz` this time!
 It does error, but if you look closely, it only errors due to the command not being found (versus because antivirus blocks it).
 This means anything else running within this PowerShell process will not be blocked by Defender.

+## Summary
+This chapter begins by exploring Linux’s foundational security mechanisms including the file system ext4, ownership and POSIX permissions (SUID/SGID), and user and group management.
+It continues by showing how processes, daemons, cron jobs, and system logs both enable functionality and introduce potential attack vectors.
+We examine how passwords are securely hashed in `/etc/shadow`, how processes inherit user contexts, and how services and scheduled jobs can be targeted by attackers.
+The chapter then parallels these concepts in Windows, covering NTFS structures and ACLs, account types (local, service, and online), the SAM database and LSASS, and Windows services, task scheduling, and event logging.
+Finally, we outline hardening best practices such as patch management, logging, disabling unnecessary services, access management, secure configurations, and endpoint defenses that strengthen both Linux and Windows systems.
+These topics describe interesting operating system features from a security perspective, many of which will be explored and abused in the following chapter.

+>[!terms] Key Terms
+>**Cron** - The Linux scheduling system for running binaries or scripts on schedules or custom events defined in user and system crontab files.
+>
+>**Data Encryption Standard (DES)** - A symmetric‐key block cipher that operates on 64-bit blocks with a 56-bit key and was repurposed by LAN Manager for hash computation.
+>
+>**End of Life (EOL) or End of Support (EOS)** - The point at which a software version no longer receives updates or security patches from its maintainer.
+>
+>**Extension Version 4 (ext4)** - The fourth extended Linux file system featuring journaling, large volume support, and nested directory structures.
+>
+>**Hardening** - The process of identifying insecure settings and applying configuration, patching, and removal of unneeded services to reduce a system’s attack surface.
+>
+>**Kerberos** - A network authentication protocol using symmetric cryptography and a central Key Distribution Center (KDC) to issue and validate tickets for secure service access.
+>
+>**LAN Manager (LM)** - A deprecated Windows authentication hash algorithm based on DES that uppercases, pads, and splits 14-character passwords into two 7-byte blocks.
+>
+>**New Technology File System (NTFS)** - The Windows file system offering journaling, discretionary access controls, and support for large volumes and metadata.
+>
+>**New Technology LAN Manager (NTLM)** - A challenge-response authentication protocol based on MD4 that succeeded LM while retaining backward compatibility.
+>
+>**Permission Set** - The combination of read, write, and execute bits assigned separately to the owner, group, and others for any file or directory.
+>
+>**Processes** - Executable instances loaded into memory and assigned unique process IDs (PIDs) that inherit the permissions of the user context under which they run.
+>
+>**Salt** - A random unique string added to a password before hashing to ensure identical passwords produce different hashes and slow cracking attempts.
+>
+>**Security Accounts Manager (SAM)** - The encrypted Windows database file that stores NTLM hash values for local accounts and is accessible only by the SYSTEM user.
+>
+>**Services** - Configured background executables or daemons that run under specified user contexts.
+>
+>**Set Group ID (SGID)** - A special permission bit that causes an executable to run with the privileges of its assigned group.
+>
+>**Set User ID (SUID)** - A special permission bit that causes an executable to run with the privileges of its file owner.
+>
+>**Windows Defender** - The built-in Windows anti‐malware solution that hooks into process memory to monitor, block, and optionally remove malicious activities.
 ## Exercises
 >[!exercise] Exercise 5.1 - Shadow Cracking
 >Crack Linux passwords using `john` in your Kali VM with Bridge Adapter network mode.
 You will create a user and set their password.
 Then you will prepare the hash file and use `john` to crack the hash with the `rockyou.txt` wordlist.